mOhmedelsaYd/movieApp/README.md

 This is a simple Movie App built with Express.js.
 It allows you to perform the following operations:

-- List all movies:
+1- List all movies:
-URL: /user
+-URL: /user.
-HTTP Method: GET
+-HTTP Method: GET.

-- Add a new movie:
+2- Add a new movie:
-URL: /user
+-URL: /user.
-HTTP Method: POST
+-HTTP Method: POST.

-- Edit an existing movie:
+3- Edit an existing movie:
-URL: /user/:id
+-URL: /user/:id.
-HTTP Method: PATCH
+-HTTP Method: PATCH.

-- Delete a movie:
+4- Delete a movie:
-URL: /user/:id
+-URL: /user/:id.
-HTTP Method: DELETE
+-HTTP Method: DELETE.

 All requests to the server are logged in the `log.txt` file.